MionKit/Benchmarks/apps/README.md

 npm run build
 ```

-The apps are compiled and generated code is committed to the repo for better visibility and so the benchmarks work without any pre-compilation step.
+The typescript apps get compiled into `/compiled-apps` directory and used for the benchmarks.

+Compiled code is committed to the repo for better visibility and so the benchmarks work without any pre-compilation step.

 If any changes are required just update the ts apps, compile and commit the generated code.